Bachelor of Science in Business Administration

-With increases in globalization and information technology advances, supply chain efficiency is all-important to company competitiveness and profitability.
+With increases in globalization, analytics capability and information technology advances, supply chain effectiveness and efficiency is all-important to company competitiveness and profitability.
 A degree in supply chain management will prepare you for a high potential career in this booming field.

 In addition to the required thirteen core business courses at KU, Supply Chain Management track students experience a wide variety of courses particular to their area of study, which include:

 Non-business students may elect to add Supply Chain Management and Logistics as a minor.
 This program includes 18 semester hours of required courses in the supply chain field.
 Click here for more information